✦ Updated for the 2026 ATAR cycle

 Know Your Assessment Weightings

 Understand what percentage each task contributes to your final mark.
-In most states, school assessments count significantly (often 50%) — treat every task as exam-worthy.
+In most states, school assessments count significantly — treat every task as exam-worthy from day one.

 🧠